 1) mapping between the DSCP markings for the IPsec child SAs on NWu and the corresponding QoS, and

-2) N3IWF IP address(es) in the UE's 5GC.
+2) N3IWF/TNGF IP address(es) in the UE's 5GC.

 NOTE 3: If UEs behind RG belong to different PLMNs that may negotiate to RG's PLMN with several SLAs, the QoS differentiation can be still supported by applying the mapping rules.

-The mapping rules may be provisioned to RG by RG's PLMN during PDU session establishment based on the RG's subscription.
+The mapping rules may be provisioned to RG by RG's PLMN during PDU session establishment and network initiated PDU Session Modification based on the RG's subscription.
+The RG’s PCF/SMF may e.g. provide QoS rules for the available mappings as determined by the SLA.
 In case of the mapping rules of N3IWF/TNGF IP address is not configured at the RG when receiving packets with the N3IWF/TNGF IP address, the RG may buffer the received packets and send the target N3IWF/TNGF IP address and indication of requesting mapping rules to SMF/PCF.
 The RG can be provisioned with the mapping rules by SMF/PCF.

 When RG receives packets from the UE, the mapping of DSCP markings and the corresponding QoS may be determined based on the N3IWF/TNGF IP address(es) carried in the packets.
 The RG may translate the DSCP marking in the outer header of IPsec tunnel encapsulation into QoS parameters based on the mapping of DSCP markings and the corresponding QoS.